MilanFIN/gpu-binpacker/README.md

 ## Packing algorithms

-Implements basic first fit and best fit packing heuristics in addition to a derived custom algorithm.
-The custom algo in combination with the genetic algorithm produces >10% denser results than a basic LAFF without a GA.
+Implements basic first fit and best fit packing heuristics in addition to a derived algorithm based on the first fit heuristic and some tricks related to maximal remaining space bookkeping.

 ## Optimizer